LucianoAdonis/lucianoadonis.github.io/pages/adv-interviews.md

 ## Things to know

 - Work experience with tools is worth more than just general knowledge.
 At the Ssr level, being aware of things is enough.
 At this level, that’s a given.
-General knowledge questions are sold separately.
+  - General knowledge questions are sold separately... but we have the [Interview Preparation](#interview-preparation) to give a glance in the different topics.
 - On the same note, certifications are good, but just enough to skip the easy questions.
   - It’s hard on people who work “hard” to get one, but yeah, with a certification, you tell me that you have time to study, a decent memory, and probably a subscription to Cloud Guru.
   - It can backfire, so my policy is to take certification on things I’m working on and have enough experience to back it up.
 Otherwise, I would tackle everything with just memory and cramming.